 Tip #2: Implement firewall security for internet connection

-As a business encompassing data from numerous sources, your internet connection can act as a vulnerable spot for potential fraudulent activity.
+As a business encompassing data from numerous sources, your internet connection can act as a vulnerable spot for potentially fraudulent activity.
 According to a recent 2020 study, 64% of companies have experienced web-based attacks.
 And this number is increasing among medium to large-sized corporations.
-We recommend our clients to not only configure, but to also test that the operating system’s firewall is enabled and working properly.
-A firewall is a set of programs, acting as a defensive shield and it prevents outsiders from accessing data on private networks.
+We recommend our clients not only configure but also test that the operating system’s firewall is enabled and working properly.
+A firewall is a set of programs acting as a defensive shield and it prevents outsiders from accessing data on private networks.
 If you’re not sure where to start, feel free to contact us and we’ll be happy to direct you on the right cybersecurity path!

 Tip #3: Turn off Bluetooth when it’s not in use or required

 Consider the following.
 Back-to-back meetings.
 Hands-free calling with clients and stakeholders.
 Multiple projects competing in priority.
-Our attention is constantly being pulled in different directions, especially during this work from home era (which is expected to continue well into 2022).
+Our attention is constantly being pulled in different directions, especially during this work-from-home era.
 What happens when we forget to turn Bluetooth off?
 It doesn’t seem like a big deal, right?
 Well, Bluetooth could potentially be the vehicle for cyber fraud to maneuver through.
 That’s why we recommend making it a common practice among all employees to turn Bluetooth off immediately when it’s not being used or required.
 You’ll thank us later!

 Tip #4: Practice cyberattack drills with your employees